Lyonk71/pandas-usaddress/README.md

 # pandas-usaddress
-The usaddress library made easy with Pandas
+The usaddress library made easy with Pandas.
+Can also standardize addresses to USPS standards!

 # Installation